koenichiwa/const_typed_builder/README.md

 ## Inspirations
 Builder macros have been done before, but not exactly what I needed for my use case.
 Also look into [derive_builder](https://crates.io/crates/derive_builder) and [typed-builder](https://crates.io/crates/typed-builder).
 Those projects are currently way more mature, but anyone willing to test this crate is currently a godsend.

-> [!WARNING]
+> [!NOTE]
 > Although I haven't been able to recreate the issue yet, it seems that const values [aren't guaranteed to be evaluated at compile time](https://doc.rust-lang.org/reference/const_eval.html).
-This creates the issue that the group verification is not guaranteed to fail in its current implementation.
-I tried a workaround to force the compiler to evaluate the constant, but ran into this issue rust-lang/rust#60551.
+This creates the issue that the group verification is not guaranteed to fail in its current implementation when the solver type is set to `compiler`.
+That's why the current default implementation is `brute_force`.
+The problem is directly related to [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), and the `brute_force` implementation currently has a $O(2^g)$ where $g$ is the amount of grouped variables.
+Future editions might improve on this.
+Users can opt in to the `compiler` solver, which might solve it quicker, although this is not guaranteed.